Eric A. Peterson

 West Palm Beach Florida Office

-Since founding Peterson Bernard, Eric Peterson devoted his full-time effort to the practice of insurance defense law.
+After founding Peterson Bernard in 1981, Eric Peterson devoted his full-time effort to the practice of insurance defense law.
 As managing shareholder of the firm’s West Palm Beach office, Mr. Peterson’s primary areas of practice included claims involving contractor/road liability, architect and engineer liability and premises liability with emphasis on liquor liability, negligent security and false arrest.
 Mr. Peterson’s practice also included medical/dental/real estate broker and agent malpractice defense, as well as employment law.
 Mr. Peterson handled, as sub-issues to the above, many cases dealing with tractor-trailer accidents, sexual harassment, sexual abuse, as well as libel/slander.

 Mr. Peterson and several of his cases have been featured on a number of national television news magazines inclusive of 20-20, Inside Edition, and Direct Television.
 Mr. Peterson was continually designated as having the prestigious “AV” Martindale-Hubbell award and had been awarded the prestigious AV® Preeminent™ rating by Martindale-Hubbell.

 - Florida Bar

 - U.S. District Court, Western District of New York

 - U.S. District Court, Southern District of Florida